 Don’t leave your keys in obvious places such as under a plant pot or doormat outside your home.
 If you do want to leave a spare key somewhere we suggest you leave one with a trusted neighbour.
 Remember to not leave your keys insight of any windows or in reach of the letterbox.

 Always remember to lock your door at night and when you leave the property.
+Lock your doors even whilst you’re at home during the day as some insurance companies still won’t pay out if you’re burgled whilst at home with unlocked doors.
 If you have a cylinder lock with a multi-point locking system just lifting the handle isn’t secure enough to leave your property.
 Lift the handle to activate the locking points and remember to lock the door with the key to ensure security.